Chapter 29: Conflicts of Interest, Conflicts of Commitment, and Outside Activities

 University employees may not have a direct or indirect interest, including financial and other interests, or engage in a business transaction or professional activity, or incur any obligation of any nature that is in substantial conflict with the proper discharge of the employees’ duties to their institution.

-Activities on behalf of outside entities or individuals must not interfere with a U. T. employee’s fulfillment of his/her duties and responsibilities to U. T. Such conflicts of commitment may arise regardless of the location of these activities, the type of outside entity, or the level of compensation.
+Activities on behalf of outside entities or individuals must not interfere with a University employee’s fulfillment of his/her duties and responsibilities to the University.
+Such conflicts of commitment may arise regardless of the location of these activities, the type of outside entity, or the level of compensation.

 29.5 Approval for Outside Activities Required